bitcoin-unlimited/BUwiki/wally/faq.md

 At this time, the Wally Wallet does not have it's own password.
 The password for your device protects Wally from bad actors accessing your wallet.
 If you keep significant funds in your wallet, it would be a good idea to not let anyone use your device that you wouldn't trust with your traditional paper currency physical wallet.
 Since Wally is designed for ease of use, it's protection level mirrors that of a physical wallet.

 ## Sending mBCH
-The first step in sending mBCH is obtaining the bitcoin cash address to which you want to send the mBCH.
+The first step in sending mBCH is obtaining the bitcoin cash public ID address to which you want to send the mBCH.
 Using your email, messaging, or other means, obtain the recipient's bitcoin cash address and copy it into the clipboard of your device.
 Alternatively, you can use the QR scan symbol on the main screen of Wally to activate the camera on your device to scan in a recipient's address QR.
 The address will automatically be copied into the **SEND** section of your Wally Wallet.

 The **SEND** section at the top of Wally's home page is used to send mBCH.
 Use the pull down menu to the right of the words **SEND from** to select account from which the mBCH will be sent.
 Next, if the recipients address hasn't already automatically appeared on the next line, select the clipboard icon on the right side of Wally's **SEND** line.
 This will paste the recipient's address from the clipboard into the line below **SEND**.
 The third and last line of Wally's **SEND** section is used to select the currency type and the amount of currency.
 At this time, you can choose a local (fiat) currency or mBCH using the pull down menu on the right.
 Finally enter the send quantity in the **Amount** field and then select the SEND button to complete sending the mBCH.
 (Note: if you specified an amount of local currency, the equivalent amount of mBCH will sent.)